-The Parkland Students' Graduation Tributes To The Shooting Victims Are So Moving
+The Parkland Students' Graduation Had The Most Moving Tribute To The Shooting Victims

 It's been almost four months since tragedy struck in Parkland, Florida just before school let out on Feb.
 14. A shooter descended upon Marjory Stoneman Douglas High School on that day and killed 17 people, most of whom were students at the school.
 When it came time for graduation, the students definitely did not forget to include the classmates that would have been walking across the stage to receive their diplomas alongside them.
 The Parkland students' graduation tributes to the shooting victims was so touching and special, and their graduation day is definitely not a day that they'll forget anytime soon.